njgeorge000158/Oil-Energy-Sector-Analysis-During-the-COVID-19-Pandemic/README.md

 The Initial Shock → Adaptation transition from `covid_c&d` to `covid_deaths` alone is particularly meaningful.
 It documents the moment when vaccine development changed the market's informational calculus: case counts, once the primary measure of pandemic severity, became increasingly decoupled from economic impact once effective vaccines demonstrated that cases need not translate to deaths at historical rates.
 Investors and policymakers shifted their attention to fatality data as the more economically actionable signal.

-The return of `covid_c&d` in the Recovery phase reflects the Omicron variant's specific properties — extraordinarily high case counts combined with lower-than-expected fatality rates — which required the combined metric to capture both the scale of disruption (case counts) and its attenuated severity (death rates).
+The return of `covid_c&d` in the Recovery phase reflects the Omicron variant's specific properties — extraordinarily high case counts combined with lower-than-expected fatality rates — which required the total metric to capture both the scale of disruption (case counts) and its attenuated severity (death rates).

 ### 4.3 The Shift in the Dominant Economic Indicator